rasor/rasor.github.io/content/2019/AzPractize.md

 sudo snap install snap-store # GUI for above
 ```

-Now open snapstore app, search for Powershell and install it.
+Now open `snapstore` app, search for `PowerShell` and install it.

 Up untill 2019 Azure was managed with module `AzureRM`.
 Now it is managed with module `az`.
-So now you can get the same features both in BASH and in PS1.
+So now you can get the same features both in BASH and in PS1 (short for PowerShell).

-Now open the Powershell CLI and install the `az` module:
+Now open the `PowerShell` CLI and install the `az` module:
 ```ps1
 # PS1
 # Install Azure module